jasonsamuels/jasonsamuels.github.io/_posts/2018-02-08-mgnpo-readings-wk-4-s18.md

     * expect development NGOs increasingly to boost their advocacy activities
     * overall levels of NGO service delivery are not likely to substantially decline
     * should see more efforts to combine advocacy and service together
-  * H3.
-Growing challenges to Universalist Human Rights Discourse: As the rights-based paradigm expands and deepens, we expect more cultural pragmatism and discursive flexibility
+  * <b>H3: Growing challenges to Universalist Human Rights Discourse: As the rights-based paradigm expands and deepens, we expect more cultural pragmatism and discursive flexibility</b>
     * merger of human rights and development
     * increasingly forces rights-based groups to interact with ordinary people
     * As a result, rights-based workers can no longer assume that they speak the same general language as their would-be constituents